-The site has a stand of mature, planted endemic and non-locally indigenous or exotic evergreen and deciduous taxa within the current proposal.
-The proposed design requires the retention and protection of seven (7) specimens within neighbouring properties and on the property boundary as they are considered significant for their contribution as landscape elements to the property and the retention of these trees allows them as components of the current curtilage to be transferred to the new proposal, maintaining elements of a continuous landscape, providing a more harmonious integration and transition of the use of the land.
+7.2 The site has a stand of young and mature, planted, or self-sown endemic and non-locally indigenous or exotic evergreen and deciduous taxa within the current proposal.
+The proposed design requires the retention and protection of three (3) specimens within the site and neighbouring properties as they are considered significant for their contribution as landscape elements to the property and the retention of these trees allows them as components of the current curtilage to be transferred to the new proposal, maintaining elements of a continuous landscape, providing a more harmonious integration and transition of the use of the land.